 If you have used one of these devices and have since suffered from side effects, it is important to contact a lawyer immediately.

-If you have any questions about these lawsuits, please do not hesitate to contact us.
+Do you have questions about these lawsuits?
+Please do not hesitate to contact us.
 We will be happy to answer your questions and help you determine if you are eligible to file a claim.

 Can You File a CPAP Lawsuit?
 Call for a Free Consultation.